DOI-OS-ORDA/uptime/README.md

 ## The next few tasks

-- Record server errors and 404s as downtime.
-Right now, it's only recording a failure if the `curl` command fails.
 - Check for accessibility / 508 compliance
 - Multi-site monitoring
 - Settings file for monitored domains, cadence, etc.